 BHV-3000 (rimegepant) is tested for superiority to placebo, at an alpha=0.05 level, on both pain freedom at 2 hours post-dose and freedom the most bothersome symptom at 2 hours post-dose.
-Both endpoints are evaluated using Cochran-Mantel Haenszel tests.
-The test for pain is stratified by the use of prophylactic migraine medication (yes or no).
-The test for the most bothersome symptom is also stratified by the use of prophylactic migraine medication (yes or no).
+Both endpoints are evaluated using Cochran-Mantel Haenszel methodology to estimate the common risk difference, and are stratified by the use of prophylactic migraine medication (yes or no).
 These tests are conducted using the mITT subjects, with missing data at two hours imputed to be failure (i.e., Non-Completers = Failure; NC=F).
 Sensitivity analyses are described in the Statistical Analysis Plan (SAP).